kedro-org/kedro/docs/source/kedro_project_setup/configuration.md

 * If two configuration files have duplicate top-level keys but are in different environment paths (one in `conf/base/`, another in `conf/local/`, for example) then the last loaded path (`conf/local/` in this case) takes precedence and overrides that key value. `ConfigLoader.get` will not raise any errors - however, a `DEBUG` level log message will be emitted with information on the overridden keys.

-Any top-level keys that start with `_` are considered hidden (or reserved) and are ignored after the config is loaded.
+When using the default `ConfigLoader` or the `TemplatedConfigLoader`, any top-level keys that start with `_` are considered hidden (or reserved) and are ignored after the config is loaded.
 Those keys will neither trigger a key duplication error nor appear in the resulting configuration dictionary.
 However, you can still use such keys, for example, as [YAML anchors and aliases](https://www.educative.io/blog/advanced-yaml-syntax-cheatsheet#anchors).

 ## Additional configuration environments